spatie/laravel-personal-data-export/README.md

     'delete_after_days' => 5,

     /*
-     * Determines wheter the user should be logged in to be able
+     * Determines whether the user should be logged in to be able
      * to access the export.
      */
     'authentication_required' => true,